 For all these reasons, citizens' assemblies are a worthwhile investment.

-Citizens' assemblies, like other participation processes, should be financed by the federal government, the state or the municipality, depending on the topic and responsibility.
-However, if politics and administration are not yet willing to cooperate, a citizens' assembly can be financed as a pilot project, e.g. through foundation funds, donations from wealthy citizens, local businesses or through appeals for donations and crowdfunding campaigns on the internet.
+Citizens' assemblies, like other participation processes, are financed by the federal government, the state, the municipality or the European Union, depending on the topic and responsibility.
+If a mini public is organised from within civil society, it can be financed as a pilot project, e.g. through foundation funds, donations from wealthy citizens, local businesses or through appeals for donations and crowdfunding campaigns on the internet.
 To support crowdfunding campaigns, there are portals where one only has to post one's own fundraising campaign with text and pictures in order to be able to advertise it.